dkandalov/fizzbuzz-android/readme.md

 Obviously this is a FizzBuzz game for Android
 =======
-This is the game description http://en.wikipedia.org/wiki/Fizz_buzz ("Adults may play Fizz Buzz as a drinking game, where making a mistake leads to the player having to make a drinking-related forfeit.")
+This is the game description http://en.wikipedia.org/wiki/Fizz_buzz (note that "Adults may play Fizz Buzz as a drinking game, where making a mistake leads to the player having to make a drinking-related forfeit.")

 App looks like this:
 <img src="https://raw.github.com/dkandalov/fizzbuzz-android/master/screenshots/home.png" alt="toolwindow" title="toolwindow" align="center" width="200px"/>